sp4c38/AWattPrice/README.md

 off to run it when prices are low.
 That reduces the electricity bill and helps the grid to balance out peaks.
 Further it strengthens the use of regenerative power.

-The 2 main features of this app are:
+Features:

+1️⃣ <b>Show</b> hourly electricity prices in an interactive chart.

+2️⃣ <b>Find</b> the time frame with the lowest energy cost.
+Example: Charge the car by 23 kWh via an 11 kW outlet.
+The app will tell when to start for the minimal cost.
+You can also enter a time amount to find the cheapest prices for.

+3️⃣ <b>Get notified</b> when prices drop under a certain value.

-1) Show the hourly electricity prices in an interactive chart.
-They are sourced from the public aWATTar data feed.
-One can switch between prices for Austria and Germany.
-At about 2 pm the data is updated to show prices for the next day.
+Prices are sourced from the public aWATTar data feed.
+You can switch between prices for Austria and Germany.
+At about 2 pm the data is updated to show prices for the following day.

-2) Based on the price info AWattPrice can find the time frame with the lowest energy cost.
-Example: One wants to charge the car by
-23 kWh via an 11 kW outlet.
-The app will tell when to start to minimize the cost.

 AWattPrice is a personal hobby project.
 Sharing is caring.
 The app is not related in any way to the company aWATTar GmbH.
 Feedback of all kind and patches are very welcome.